What is cloud computing? is a question we are always asked at Leased Line Comparison.

 Google Drive: This is a pure cloud computing service, with all the apps and storage found online.
 Drive is also available on more than just desktop computers; you can use it on tablets like the iPad or on smartphones.
 In fact, all of Google’s services could be considered cloud computing: Gmail, Google Calendar, Google Reader, Google Voice, and so on.
 Upgrade to Google Apps and you can use many of the above with your own domain name attached.

-Apple iCloud: Apple’s cloud service is primarily used for online storage and synchronization of your mail, contacts, calendar, and more.
+Apple iCloud: Apple’s cloud service is primarily used for online storage and synchronisation of your mail, contacts, calendar, and more.
 All the data you need is available to you on your iOS, Mac OS, or Windows device. iCloud also stores media files.

 Amazon Cloud Drive: Storage at the big retailer is mainly for music, preferably MP3s that you purchase from Amazon.

 Hybrid services like Box, Dropbox, and SugarSync all say they work in the cloud because they store a synced version of your files on-line, but most also sync those files with local storage.
-Synchronization to allow all your devices to access the same data is a cornerstone of the cloud computing experience, even if you do access the file locally.
+Synchronisation to allow all your devices to access the same data is a cornerstone of the cloud computing experience, even if you do access the file locally.
 Likewise, it’s considered cloud computing if you have a community of people with separate devices that need the same data synced, be it for work collaboration projects or for home purposes.